ygorsimoes/ygorsimoes/README.md

 Login: ygorsimoes                       Name: Ygor Simões
 Directory: /home/ygorsimoes             Shell: /usr/bin/zsh
 Project:
-  - Master Clojure and algorithms
+  - Master Rust, Clojure and Functional Programming
   - Contribute more to open-source projects
 Plan:
   - To be rich and successful in life